OUR 1000km CHALLENGE continues as we depart from Caceres and head north to the mountains……

-After pastries and coffee and some more cakes in Plaza Mayor, Plasencia, we picked up the pace; well, we drafted the support van until we neared the mountains on the border of Extramadura and Castile e Leon.
+After pastries and coffee and some more cakes in Plaza Mayor, Plasencia, we picked up the pace; well, to be honest, we drafted the support van until we neared the mountains on the border of Extramadura and Castile e Leon.

 The climb passes through the snow capped mountains of Sierra de Francia, an area requiring greater exploration by bike.
 In fact, it was whilst climbing the various switchbacks and technical sections that presented themselves on this Mountain, that another Tour was born – the Pro Climb Portugal Tour – like I said, inspiration comes at the most unlikely of moments.